Strategic Organizing Center: Changes in federation membership

 In the summer of 2009, the United Brotherhood of Carpenters disaffiliated from Change to Win.

 After a bitter and divisive internal battle, a third of the members of UNITE HERE left that union and joined SEIU.
 The remaining 265,000 members of UNITE HERE reaffiliated with the AFL–CIO on September 16, 2009.

 The Laborers' International Union of North America said it would also leave Change to Win and rejoin the AFL–CIO on August 13, 2010.
 LIUNA officials did not immediately explain their reasons, but AFL–CIO officials said the reaffiliation would be formalized in October 2010.

 On August 8, 2013, the United Food and Commercial Workers announced that they would be leaving Change to Win and re-affiliating with the AFL–CIO.

+On January 8, 2025, the Service Employees International Union (SEIU) announced that they are reuniting with the AFL-CIO, bringing the total membership of the AFL-CIO to nearly 15 million members.